JasperFx/marten/documentation/documentation/events/appending.md

 ## Starting a new Stream

-As of Marten v0.9, you need to start a new event stream against some kind of .Net type that theoretically marks the type of stream your capturing.
+As of Marten v0.9, you can **optionally** start a new event stream against some kind of .Net type that theoretically marks the type of stream your capturing.
 Marten does not yet use this type as anything more than metadata, but our thought is that some projections would key off this information and that in a future version use that aggregate type to perform versioned snapshots of the entire stream.
 We may also make the aggregate type optional so that you could just supply either a string to mark the "stream type" or work without a stream type.